 In all types of sleep apnea, the disturbances in sleep can result in daytime sleepiness Insomnia and Excessive Daytime Sleepiness (EDS) The most commonly reported sleep-related problems are insomnia and excessive daytime sleepiness.
 Insomnia is difficulty falling asleep or staying asleep, waking up early, or a disturbance in... read more , fatigue, irritability, headaches in the mornings, slowness of thought, and difficulty concentrating.
+People who have excessive sleepiness are at increased risk of injury when operating motor vehicles or heavy machinery or doing other activities during which it is dangerous to be sleepy.
+They may have difficulties at work and sexual dysfunction.
 Because oxygen levels in the blood may decrease significantly, atrial fibrillation Atrial Fibrillation and Atrial Flutter Atrial fibrillation and atrial flutter are very fast electrical discharge patterns that make the atria (upper chambers of the heart) contract very rapidly, with some of the electrical impulses... read more may develop, and blood pressure may increase.

 In obstructive sleep apnea, the most common symptom is snoring Snoring Snoring is a raspy noise produced in the nose and throat during sleep.
 It is quite common and becomes more common as people age.
 About 57% of men and 40% of women snore.
 However, what qualifies... read more , but most people who snore do not have sleep apnea.
 In obstructive sleep apnea, snoring tends to be disruptive, with episodes of gasping or choking, pauses in breathing, and sudden awakenings with a snort.
 The person may awaken choking and frightened.